 Step 1: Review your processes

-The first step is to get a bird’s eye view of everything your business does, from customer-facing activities to backend processes that only you and your employees know about.
+The first step to digitalizing real estate business is to get a bird’s eye view of everything your business does, from customer-facing activities to backend processes that only you and your employees know about.

 Make a list of all your processes, including things like: